Welcome to Rio the Guide

 Welcome to the guide to Rio de Janeiro that will help you quickly and easily discover what you need to see and do while you are in one of the world’s most exciting and beautiful cities (and how to get there).
 No fuss, no puff, just what you actually need to know to plan a visit to Rio de Janeiro, be it on business or leisure.
 The pleasure – in Rio and Brazil – is a given.

 City of Rio - aerial view copyAffectionately known as Cidade Maravilhosa – the Marvellous City – Rio de Janeiro will not disappoint.
 Whatever your expectations, Rio is more beautiful, breathtaking and vibrant than any words or photos can do justice.
-Don’t take our word for it, go and see for yourself why UNESCO awarded the city World Heritage status in 2012 – based on its iconic setting and landscape – and named it the World Capital of Architecture for 2020.
+Don’t take our word for it, go and see for yourself why UNESCO awarded the city World Heritage status in 2012 – based on its iconic setting and landscape.

 Rio can be visited in its own right, but it can also act as your doorway to visiting the rest of Brazil, be that you are on business or pleasure, with daily flights linking Europe, North America, Africa, Asia and, of course, Latin America, to Rio de Janeiro and beyond.
 But whatever choice you make, do make sure that when you do visit Rio you leave enough time to do the city justice and enjoy it to the full.

-Lying on latitude 22º 54’ 24” south and longitude 43º10’ 21” west, on the Tropic of Capricorn, metropolitan Rio is home to nearly 12 million Cariocas, as the local residents are known.
-Covering an area of 1,171 km2, Rio is, after São Paulo, Brazil’s second largest city.
+Lying on latitude 22º 54’ 24” south and longitude 43º10’ 21” west, on the Tropic of Capricorn, metropolitan Rio is home to over12 million Cariocas, as the local residents are known.
+Covering a metropolitan area of 4,539.8 km2 (1,1760 sq miles), Rio is, after São Paulo, Brazil’s second largest city.

-Rio, which hosted the finals of the 2013 Confedertions Cup and the 2014 FIFA World Cup, and the 2016 Olympic and Parlaympic games, is both a major cosmopolitan city and a tropical resort.
+Rio, which hosted the finals of the 2014 FIFA World Cup and the 2016 Olympic and Parlaympic games, and in 2027 will host the FIFA Women’s World Cup, is both a major cosmopolitan city and a tropical resort.

-As a resort, Rio has miles and miles of golden beaches (over 56 miles / 90 km to be exact), great weather for most of the year, accommodation – thanks to the Olympics – to appeal to almost every taste and budget, folklore, typical foods and music, sightseeing, and that feeling that you have really travelled somewhere special and very different.
+As a resort, Rio has miles and miles of golden beaches (over 56 miles / 90 km to be exact), great weather for most of the year, accommodation to appeal to almost every taste and budget, folklore, typical foods and music, sightseeing, and that feeling that you have really travelled somewhere special and very different.

 Note on the photos: To see any of the photos or graphics on this site in more detail, such as the satellite of image of Rio above, please simply click on the respective image.
 The photos of Rio at the top of the site are randomly generated, so do not necessarily apply or relate to the topic on the page .For Terms & Conditions.